ngcurrier/ProteusCFD/README.md

   We recommend Salome or GMSH as an opensource alternative to commercial gridding tools.
   Using Proteus with a given mesh involves:

-  1) Using ./decomp tool to decompose the geometry into multiple parallel partitions.
+  1) Using ./decomp.x tool to decompose the geometry into multiple parallel partitions.
-     This tool currently expect .ugrid (MSU) and .crunch mesh files.
+     This tool currently expect .ugrid (MSU), .su2 (Stanford SU2) and .crunch mesh files.
      Others may be added in the future if there is a request and possibly user support (testers) for them.

   2) Defining <casename>.bc and <casename>.param files (see ProteusTestSuite for examples) This sets up boundary conditions and the solver runtime parameters for relevant physics.

-  3) Running the solver with mpiexec -np <number of processors> ./ucs <casename>
+  3) Run the solver with mpiexec -np <number of processors> ./ucs.x <casename>
      There is also a run script in the ./tools directory to modify should you need parallel job scripts.

-  4) Using ./recomp tool to recompose the parallel geometry and solution to .vtk binary files.
+  4) Using ./recomp.x tool to recompose the parallel geometry and solution to .vtk binary files.
      VTK legacy files are the only supported output at this time.

   5) Using paraview or visit (or any other VTK capable visualization tool) to view and query results.